 When collaborating with someone also using R, you may choose to exchange data directly by exporting the object or the entire workspace as a .RData file, using the save() or save.image() function respectively.

-However, if you need to export your data in a more universally readable tabular format, such as .csv, you may use write.table():
+However, if you need to export a dataframe in a more universally readable tabular format, such as .csv, you may use write.csv():

 R has a collection of functions for exporting figures in different formats: pdf(), png(), jpeg(), bmp(), tiff(), svg().